kenlowrie/smd/docs/userdocs.md

 These keywords, @raw, @image and @var, can be used to incorporate more control over the output of your document.
 I'll provide a high level look at each of them, but probably the best way to see what type of flexibility they offer would be to review some of the samples in the "tests" directory.

-First things first, because these describing content dynamically using these keywords can get a bit long, you'll want to get familiar with the line continuation character '\'.
+First things first, because describing content dynamically using these keywords can get a bit long, you'll want to get familiar with the line continuation character '\'.
 The line continuation character can actually be used anywhere, but I document it here because it was this support that caused me to introduce it.
 Anyway, you can continue a line by ending it with the '\' character (spaces or tabs can follow, but it must be the last non-white space character on the line).
 When you do that, the internal file handler sees the continuation character, and reads the next line, concatenating it onto the current line.
 For example:

 {:.syntax}--- .
     {:.indent}@var _id="myvar"  &#92;